AnastasiaDivaeva/WebdriverIO_Task/TestCases.md

+## Test Cases

 ### 1. Checking for currency changes
 Steps to reproduce:
 1. Open https://hurma.work/
 2. Click on the tariffs section
-3. Choose a currency
+3. Choose one of the proposed currency
    Expected result:
-   The currency has changed and is displayed on the screen
+   The currency symbol is changed and is displayed on the screen
 ### 2.Check the change in the cost of services depending on the number of employees
 Steps to reproduce:
 1. Open https://hurma.work/